tfabris/BlueGigaEmpeg/README.md

 On the BetzTechnik board, set the "Smd_2_pole_switch" to the "down" position (looking at the board so that the board's silkscreen name is readable) which is the "off" position for this switch.
-This disconnects the BATT voltage from the 2.5v linear voltage regulator on the board.
-The BlueGigaEmpeg assembly will be supplying power directly to the chip at 3v and will not use the BATT power from that regulator.

 Hardware interface information and notes (internal board connections)